nightlightmare/algolia-codegen/README.md

 - Change the output directory
 - Add additional type transformations

+For contributions and feature requests, please visit the [GitHub repository](https://github.com/nightlightmare/algolia-codegen).

 ## Publishing

 This package is automatically published to npm when changes are merged into the `main` branch via GitHub Actions.